Planning Your 2020-2021 Aardvark Israel Experience

 - We will continue to provide families with updates and full transparency as this situation evolves.

-Although we do not envision any drastic changes to the program in the Fall or Spring, we are prepared to modify the program if necessary.
-Our current students and their parents will tell you that we have done this successfully, demonstrating sensitivity and resourcefulness, and in a way that has allowed our students to be both safe and engaged in meaningful experiences.
+Although some of our usual programming will inevitably be modified during your time on Aardvark Israel, coming to Israel now is no less meaningful, valuable, or exciting than in the past.
+Our current students and their parents will tell you that we have navigated these challenges successfully, demonstrating sensitivity and resourcefulness, and in a way that has allowed our students to be both safe and engaged in meaningful experiences.
 Our proven record and experience will ensure that we are offering you a positive, meaningful, and safe program in Israel!
 We look forward to meeting you soon!

 We will continue to update this statement and the FAQs below as needed based on the continued developments of COVID-19 in Israel.
 Please also feel free to reach out to us at [email protected] or by phone with any questions or concerns you might have.